- air conditioning

-Whether you try to reduce the heat levels with sun shades on the windows or windows tinting, Australian drivers can’t dodge the sun unless parking in the shade, with all windows down or owning a convertible.
+Whether you try to reduce the heat levels with sun shades on the windows or window tinting, Australian drivers can’t dodge the sun completely unless they park undercover.

-So, what can you do to cool your car down quickly, to experience a comfortable drive as soon as possible?
+So, what can you do to cool your car down quickly and experience a comfortable drive as soon as possible?

 - Turn the air conditioner on the coldest setting and crank it up to blasting